 I live and work in rural Somerset, UK, although originally from Devon.
+Inspired by nature and mythology I make bold and dynamic glass and ceramic mosaic art works.

 Having grown up in the countryside I have always had a deep respect of nature.
 Since I was very young I have been fascinated with ancient myths and legends; local stories and tales from overseas that take their very essence from nature.